 - 2020 City Government advocacy position: click for a larger view

 The program planning process begins in December or January.
-Members discuss the important issues for League focus in the next League year, which begins the next summer.
-Every year, members consider what the League should do at the local level.
-Every other year, they make recommendations for the state League.
-In the alternate years, they make recommendations for the national League.
-In program planning, members review the League advocacy positions, to decide how they can be used for action at the local government level, as well as in the Oregon Legislature or with the U.S. Congress.
-If new advocacy is needed, members may recommend an in-depth study of the issues.
-They can also recommend restudies of some issues, if our advocacy positions don’t fully address current problems.
+Members discuss the issues for League focus in the next League year, which begins the next summer.
+Members consider what the League should do at the local level every year.
+We make recommendations for the state League and national League every other year.
+During the review of the League advocacy positions, members decide how to use them for action at the each governmental level.
+If new advocacy is needed, recommendations can include an in-depth study of new issues or restudies of an issue, if our advocacy positions don’t fully address current problems.

 The process ends in May or June, at the annual meeting of the local membership or the biennial convention of LWVOR or LWVUS.
 At that time members vote on the proposals they developed earlier for the League at each level.